fisadev/system-install/README.md

 system-install
 ==============

-My system install scripts, to run after a clean ubuntu install
+My system install scripts, to run after a clean ubuntu install.

+Just run the scripts in order.